hannobraun/hanno.braun-odw.eu/website/content/services.md

 Let me emphasize that: If you are building a business to make and sell your own product, **I want to talk to you**!
 Please don't be shy.
 If you're not sure whether you qualify, [please get in touch anyway](/contact)!
 No harm in asking!

-### What I can do
+### What can I help with?

-I can be a bit of an idiot, but people sometimes compliment me for my insight, or just for getting them to think in new directions.
-Having someone with an outside perspective to bounce your ideas off of can be very valuable, and I figure that's the least I can provide.
+As I expressed above, I'm still learning about manufacturing businesses, and I can't provide you with deep, encompassing expertise on the topic.
+However, I do believe I can bring some value:

-Other than that, I can help you in the following areas:
+- At the very least, I can provide an outside perspective.
+Explaining your ideas and processes to someone who's going to have stupid questions can sometimes be enough to get you thinking in new directions!

-- I've been self-employed for about a decade now (some of that time even semi-successfully), and I have done lots of thinking about business topics like positioning and marketing during that time.
+- With over 20 years of experience in software development, I have some insight into what works and what doesn't.
+If you're developing custom software, I'm sure to have opinions!
-- I've also been doing software development for over 20 years.
-If you're thinking about doing some custom software development, I'm sure to have opinions.
+- In about a decade of self-employment, I spent a lot of time thinking about business.
+I might have some ideas for you too, specifically in the areas of positioning and marketing.
-- I have lots of interest (although little experience) in industrial automation, and would like to figure out how automation can be a benefit in small-scale manufacturing.
+- I have lots of interest (although little experience) in industrial automation, and would like to figure out how automation can provide benefit in small-scale manufacturing.

-And as mentioned above, if you need more than just advice, I'm happy to offer software development (and, to a lesser extent, CAD modeling) services at a reduced rate, to the right clients.
+And as I already mentioned, if you need more than just advice, I'm happy to offer software development (and, to a lesser extent, CAD modeling) services at a reduced rate, to the right clients.

 ### Don't fit that description?